heyqule/enemy_race_manager/README.md

 Youtube: [https://youtu.be/phLRReAjxHA?t=102](https://youtu.be/phLRReAjxHA?t=102)

 * Each enemy kill worth some points.
-Attack meter tallies the points for each race every minute.
-1 point for unit, 10 points for turret, 50 points for spawners.
-* Enemy will send out an army to attack when a killed threshold is reached.
-The check happens every few minutes.
+* Enemy will send out an army to attack when the killed points threshold is reached.
 * These attack groups are independent of pollution.
-* The default threshold is around 3000 points(~150 units) per attack group.
+* The default threshold is around 3000 points(~120 units) per attack group.
     - The threshold is configurable.
-    - The threshold randomly reset after each attack.
 * When mapping method is set to "one race per surface/planet", custom attack group can spawn on SE's planets with player structure.
 * Launching rockets and using super weapons may increase attack points.
 * There are multiple types of attack groups.